datastaxdevs/workshop-graphql-netflix/README.md

 * Deploy a Netflix clone to production
 * Learn **GraphQL API** and how to use it with a database to create the tables and navigate the data.
 * Learn about **paging** and **infinite scrolling** in web ui
-* Leverage Netlify and DataStax AstraDB
+* Leverage Netlify and DataStax Astra DB

 ## ℹ️ Frequently asked questions ℹ️